Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment

 \section{Introduction}

 The theoretical description of the dynamical glass transition has long relied on mean-field approaches.
-In the past decades, two complementary frameworks have emerged: a dynamical one known as mode-coupling theory (MCT) \cite{leutheusser1984dynamical, bengtzelius1984dynamics, gotze2009complex} and a static one based on the replica technique \cite{parisi2010mean,mezard2012glasses}.
-MCT identifies the transition dynamically, through features of time-dependent correlation functions which fail to fully decay, producing low-frequency singularities in the relaxation spectra.
+In recent decades, two complementary frameworks have emerged: a dynamical one known as mode-coupling theory (MCT) \cite{leutheusser1984dynamical, bengtzelius1984dynamics, gotze2009complex} and a static one based on the replica technique \cite{parisi2010mean,mezard2012glasses}.
+MCT identifies the transition dynamically, through time-dependent correlation functions that fail to fully decay, producing low-frequency singularities in the relaxation spectra.
 In contrast, in the replica approach, the transition is signaled by the appearance of a secondary minimum in the Franz-Parisi potential (\textit{i.e.}\ the Landau free-energy functional associated with an appropriate order parameter), reflecting the proliferation of exponentially numerous metastable amorphous states separated by diverging barriers and the concomitant loss of ergodicity.
-More recently, an exact theory for the dynamics of simple liquids in the infinite-dimensional limit (DMFT) has also been developped \cite{maimbourg2016solution,liu2021dynamics}.
+More recently, an exact theory for the dynamics of simple liquids in the infinite-dimensional limit (DMFT) has also been developed \cite{maimbourg2016solution,liu2021dynamics}.